-Capital Commerce Center, the former Campbell Soup Company’s manufacturing facility in Sacramento, is a 10-building, 1,625,129-square-foot campus on 129 acres of land.
+Capital Commerce Center, the former Campbell Soup Company’s manufacturing facility in Sacramento, is a 16-building, 1,625,129-square-foot campus on 129 acres of land.

-Hackman Capital, in partnership with Rabin Worldwide, repositioned and repurposed the property, transforming it into a multi-use, multi-tenant facility and has since leased more than 64% of the building to major tenants.
+Hackman Capital, in partnership with Rabin Worldwide, repositioned and repurposed the property, transforming it into a multi-use, multi-tenant facility and has since leased more than a million square feet to major tenants.

 Now ownership is embarking on a $30 million redevelopment of the site.
 Completely modernizing the campus and driving economic growth for the region, the transformational, three-phase redevelopment plan will entail the demolition of the main manufacturing building and 14 ancillary buildings, a total of 1.1 million square feet; major sitewide infrastructure improvements; and the ultimate construction of up to six buildings totaling 1.4 million square feet and an additional investment of approximately $175 million.

 The 1.4 million square feet of new space—in combination with the property’s robust infrastructure, strategic highway access and adjacent rail—will be designed to attract major manufacturing, distribution and related industrial users